 In many cases, if you think your hair loss is a result of a medication or treatment you’re taking, you’ll see plenty of hair regrowth after the treatment stops.
 Afterwards, a medical professional can help educate you about alternative options that may not cause hair thinning or loss.

 If you’re fighting men’s hair loss, consider contacting us at Hair and Skin Science to learn about and experience our hair loss treatments for men.
-We have clinics in Ashwood, Melbourne, Sydney, and Brisbane.
+We have hair loss clinics Melbourne, Sydney, Brisbane and all across Australia.
 You can contact us on 0472 647 011 or via our online form.